WDI-SEA/orientation-notes/02-javascript/fundamentals.md

 "1" + 1
 ```

+1. You probably expected the value 2 or perhaps an error.
+What did you get instead?
-1. Without removing the quotes, how would you get this to equal 2?
+1. Without removing the quotes, how would you get this to equal 2? (**HINT**: Google "JavaScript Type Coersion")
 1. Is the statement `1 + "1"` an equivalent statement to above (meaning, it gets the same result)?

 ## Declaring Variables